-Based on the Company's Clinical Development Plan, Oncolytics is investigating potential partnerships for its phase 3 registration program in metastatic breast cancer (mBC), as well as additional collaborations with checkpoint inhibitors and immunomodulatory drugs that will help advance pelareorep in the adjuvant setting.
+Based on the Company's Clinical Development Plan, Oncolytics is investigating potential partnerships for its phase 3 registration program in metastatic breast cancer (mBC), as well as additional collaborations with checkpoint inhibitors that will help advance pelareorep in different indications and disease states, including the adjuvant setting.

 We are working with Adlai Nortye, a biopharmaceutical company focused on discovering and developing important new treatments for cancer and metabolic diseases, to advance our phase 3 registration program in mBC and to leverage their distinct experience and expertise in drug development and commercialization in China, Hong Kong, Macau, Singapore, South Korea and Taiwan.
 Under the terms of the agreement, Adlai Nortye has exclusive development and commercialization rights to pelareorep for all indications in these territories.